How Long To Smoke A Brisket?

 How Long To Smoke A Brisket At 225°F?

 225°F is one of the most common temperatures you’ll hear when it comes to low-and-slow barbecue, and it will take between an hour and a half to two hours per pound.
-Smoking your brisket at this low temperature will allow all that smoke plenty of time to wrap around the brisket, helping form that beautiful peppery bark.
+Smoking your brisket at this low temperature will allow all that smoke plenty of time to wrap around the brisket, helping form that beautiful peppery bark and giving you plenty of wood smoke flavor.
 It will also be low and slow enough to help break down all that connective tissue throughout the brisket.

 Just don’t expect to have that beautifully smoked brisket sitting on your cutting board quickly if you choose 225°F. It will take time to achieve that iconic slice of meat, especially if you’re smoking a large brisket.